-According to Blum and Nicolaievsky, there are numerous degrees of impacted wisdom teeth, based on where the teeth lie within the jaw.
+There are numerous degrees of impacted wisdom teeth, based on where the teeth lie within the jaw.
 Soft tissue impaction happens when the crown of the tooth has penetrated through the bone, but the gum is still covering part of the tooth.
 When the tooth has actually partly erupted, however a part of the tooth remains immersed in the jawbone, this is considered partial bony impaction.
 Total bony impaction takes place when the tooth is completely enclosed by jawbone.

 Impacted wisdom teeth do not constantly show symptoms, meaning you could have affected teeth and not even recognize it.
 If symptoms do emerge, it is normally the result of the gum on top of the tooth becoming infected or swollen.
 Symptoms might consist of pain, swollen and bleeding gums, swelling around the jaw, bad breath, headache or jaw ache, and an undesirable taste when consuming.
 Some people experience stiffness of the jaw or swollen lymph nodes in the neck.